OnionIoT/documentation/docs/packages/compile-package.md

 #### Step 1: Build packages

-Build and compile all desired packages listed in the `SDK_PACKAGES` variable in the profile, and run the following command:
+Build and compile all the packages listed in the `SDK_PACKAGES` variable in the profile, along with their dependencies, by running the following command:

 ```bash
 bash onion_buildenv build_all_packages
 ```

+Compilation time depends on the packages that are being compiled.
+Packages that are complex and/or have many dependencies take longer to compile.
+For reference, it takes about 30 minutes to compile the packages from the [OnionIoT/OpenWRT-Packages repo](https://github.com/OnionIoT/openwrt-packages/tree/openwrt-23.05).

-#### Step 2: Compiled packages location
+#### Step 2: Compiled package location

 All compiled packages can be found in the following directory: